-- Go to: WooCommerce > Settings > Checkout > Klarna Payments.
+- Go to: WooCommerce > Settings > Payments > Klarna Payments.

 - Enable Klarna Payments by checking the Enable Klarna Payments checkbox.

-- What is Klarna link – Tick the checkbox if you want to float the What is Klarna link to the right.
+- Float What is Klarna link – Check this if you want to float the What is Klarna? link to the right.

-- Product URLs – Tick the checkbox if you want to send product and product image URLs to Klarna.
+- Product URLs – Check this if you want to send product and product image URLs to Klarna.

 Each Klarna country has its own set of country specific settings.
 By adding merchant credentials to a specific country you also enable Klarna Payments as an available payment method for that country.
 Note that you need an agreement with Klarna for each country enabled and your store needs to be able to process purchases in the local currency.

-- Production password – Password that you received from Klarna
+- Production Klarna API password – Enter the API password that you downloaded in the Klarna Merchant Portal.

-- Test username – Username for test purchases that you received from Klarna (if you have applied for a test account).
+- Test Klarna API username – Username for test purchases that you downloaded in the Klarna Merchant Portal (if you have applied for a test account).

-- Test password – Password for test purchases that you received from Klarna (if you have applied for a test account).
+- Test Klarna API password – Password for test purchases that you downloaded in the Klarna Merchant Portal (if you have applied for a test account).

 With the iframe settings section you have the possibility to alter the appearance of the Klarna Payments Widget displayed in the checkout.
 Here you can change things like background colors, button colors and text colors.